Please see our ‘about‘ page for more information about the Network’s aims and objectives.

 CURRENT APPROACH TO MEMBERSHIP

-The way to become a member of the ADR Research Network is to subscribe to the blog at adrresearch.net.
-This is our primary means of communication.
+To become a member of the ADR Research Network all you need to do is subscribe to this blog at adrresearch.net.
+This blog is our primary means of communication.
+Subscribing to this blog will mean that you will be notified every via email each time a post is made.

-Subscription will mean that every time a post is made on the blog you will receive a notification alert to your email address.
-Other ways to follow blog activity is through Facebook “ADR Research Network” and Twitter @ADRResearch, but engagement on these platforms is not necessary to keep track of blog activity.
+You may also follow and be involved with the Network’s activity through our LinkedIn discussion group, Facebook page “ADR Research Network” and X (formerly Twitter) @ADRResearch, but engagement on these platforms is not necessary to keep track of blog activity.

 Regular contributors to the blog will be given a profile on our page.